I’m thrilled to be a guest over at Ann Mah’s Tuesday Dinner series with this easy red onion chèvre tatin recipe.

 2. Preheat the oven to temperature suggested on box of puff pastry.

 3. Stir the balsamic vinegar, herbes de Provence and salt and pepper into the onions.
 Slice the crottins of goat cheese in half horizontally and distribute them on top of the packed caramelised onions.
 Top with the large disk of puff pastry, tucking it in around the sides of the pan.
 Prick the pastry with the fork then transfer to the oven and bake for 20 minutes, or until golden.
+Real chances of winning a large sum of money in top online casino Quennofluck the casino also provides access to games for free and without registration.

 4. Remove from the oven.
 Place a plate larger than the pan over the top.
 Turn the tatin upside down quickly on to the plate.